amriikk/vajraYogi/README.md

-# Vajra Yoga
+# :zap: Vajra Yogi

 ## John Trujillo
 ### SEI-DT-71

-## App Description:
+## :zap: App Description:

 ∅ Share favorite flows and asanas.

 ∅ Favorite some of your favorite asanas(poses) to a personal list.

-∅ Join a Yoga Community that welcome all experience levels!
+∅ Join a Yoga Community that welcome all experience levels! :cyclone:

 ## Getting Started: